 Dairy: Get your calcium-rich foods.
 Dairy foods are important sources of calcium and also provide other nutrients like protein, vitamins, and minerals.
 Dairy foods include products made from milk that are high in calcium, including liquid milk, milk-based desserts, cheese, and yogurt.
 Calcium-fortified soy beverages also count as dairy foods.
 However, foods that are made from milk and are low in calcium, like cream, butter, and cream cheese, do not count as dairy foods.
 MyPlate recommends that calcium-rich foods should be fat-free or low-fat (1% milk fat).
-One serving of dairy is one ounce of cheese, 6 ounces of yogurt, or one 8-oz cup of milk.
+One serving of dairy is one and a half ounces of cheese, 8 ounces (1 cup) of yogurt, or 8 ounces (1 cup) of milk.